Henna By Heather

 Henna is definitely fine for men, too!
 It is indeed traditional for brides to get more intricate pattern work done, but men often have a parallel henna ceremony when the bride is having her henna done, at least dipping the groom’s fingers in henna or putting a small circle of henna in the center of the palm.

-Can I grow a henna plant in my garden?
+Can I grow a henna plant in my garden and use the leaves for body art?

 Not unless you live in India, the Middle East, or North Africa.
-A very particular climate is required to grow henna, and we have no such climates in the US.
+A very particular and dry climate is required to grow henna that has a high enough Lawsone dye molecule content in it that it will stain the skin well, and we have no such climates in the US.

 Can I henna my baby?